Should You Use Student Photos Online?

 Student photo example

-Having fun on our school camp!
+Have fun at our school camp!

 If you have permission to use photos where you can recognize individual students, and you have decided you want to do this, then we recommend you: